Behavioral Health Integration and Guidance (BHIG) Initiative

 The BHIG Initiative and the Child Psychiatry Access Network (CPAN) are two different but complementary initiatives.

-- BHIG Initiative is the next step in integrated care.
+- BHIG is the next step in integrated care.
 BHIG encourages providers to enroll with CPAN and use the telephone-based clinical consultation and care coordination features.
 In addition, BHIG offers:

 - Individual technical assistance to practices seeking to implement other models and components of integrated care